Paddywaan-zz/CorpseBloomPlusPlus/README.md

 * CorpseBlooms do NOT heal when player is full HP.
 Healing is instead stored in reserve.
 * CorpseBlooms are now affected by all health regeneration effects.
 * CorpseBlooms do not provide any regenerative effects by themselves, they only scale existing sources of healing (not actually a change, just a clarification).
-* Picking up a CorpseBloom will now load a new HealthBar undernearth the existing one, which displays the % & max capacity.
+* Picking up a CorpseBloom will now load a new HealthBar undernearth the existing one, which displays the % & max capacity in reserve.
+Works in single & multiplayer.

 I hope that this change will be well received as it targets some core parts of gameplay & items which have been long overlooked by many in the community due to superior options elsewhere; however this mechanic should now provide a uniquely beneficial component to regenerative effects which do not currently exist in a useful manner within the game.

 ## Installation:

-Requires Bepinex, R2API.
+Requires Bepinex, R2API, MiniRPCLib.

 Place inside of Risk of Rain 2/Bepinex/Plugins/